thelabexpedition67/SheLLMind/README.md

   - **ctrl+o**: Quit the application.
   - **esc**: Return to the main menu.
   - **ctrl+e**: Open the chat settings menu (rename or delete chat).
+  - **alt+h**: Show keyboard shortcuts and commands.

 **Menus**:

 Use arrow keys and enter to select menu items.
 Press b to go back to the previous menu.

+**Important: Navigating Long Responses**

+When the AI response is very long, the chat interface pauses scrolling once the first line of the response reaches the top of the screen.
+This is intentional and ensures that you can start reading the response from the beginning without it being scrolled too quickly out of view.

+How to Navigate Using the Keyboard

+1. **Switch Focus to Chat History**:
+   - Press **`Ctrl+W`** to toggle the focus from the input box to the chat history.

+2. **Scroll Through the Response**:
+   - Use the **`Up`** and **`Down`** arrow keys to navigate through the response at your own pace.

+3. **Return to the Input Box**:
+   - When ready to type a new message, press **`Ctrl+W`** again to switch focus back to the input box.

+**Using the Mouse**

+If you prefer using a **mouse**, you can:
+- Click on the chat history and scroll through the response.
+- Click back on the input box to resume typing.

+This behavior ensures that long responses are fully visible from the start, giving you time to read and scroll as needed.

 ## Directory Structure
   - **app.py**: Entry point.